alibaba/bifrostui/packages/bui-core/src/Collapse/index.en-US.md

 ### Disable Animation

 By setting `enter=false` or `exit=false`, you can disable entry or exit animations.
-Elements will immediately show or hide without transition effects.
+The element will appear or disappear immediately, without transition effects.

 ```tsx
 import React, { useState } from 'react';